GhostKellz/zdsp/README.md

   ![Audio Effects & Synthesis](https://img.shields.io/badge/Audio-Effects%20%26%20Synthesis-green?style=flat)
 </div>

+## ⚠️ **EXPERIMENTAL LIBRARY - FOR LAB/PERSONAL USE** ⚠️

+This is an experimental library under active development.
+It is intended for research, learning, and personal projects.
+The API is subject to change!

 **Digital Signal Processing library for audio applications**

 zdsp provides high-performance, real-time audio processing components for effects, filters, analysis, and synthesis.
 Built with Zig for maximum performance and memory safety.